erkobridee/gatsby-typescript-starter/README.md

 11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 12. **`README.md`**: A text file containing useful reference information about your project.

+## 💻 Available Commands

+-   format the code using the prettier: `npm run format`

+-   lint the code using the eslint: `npm run lint`

+-   check the code (typings and lint): `npm run check`

+-   start the development server: `npm run develop` or `npm start`

+-   cleanup the temporary directories: `npm run clean`

+-   build the production output version: `npm run build`

+-   test the production outputed version: `npm run serve`

 ## 🎓 Learning Gatsby